Chapter 12 Abstract duplicated supervision code

 |> Enum.map(&start_worker(&1, repo, schema, module, worker_module)) # <= args added

-endJust for reference - the final function headers look as following:
+endJust for reference - the final function headers look as follows:

 # /apps/core/lib/core/service_supervisor.ex